Genji Umeno: RISE tournament and BoM title

 In his next two fights, Umeno defeated Pinphet Sitjadaeng and Piëtro Doorjé, before dropping a majority decision to Kiatpet Peekmairestaurant, rebounding with a three fight winning streak during which he beat Jeong Kihan, Lu Jun and Gyudong Lee.
 He then entered the 2019 Rise World Series Super Featherweight tournament.
 In the semifinals, Umeno faced Chan Hyung Lee, whom he defeated by unanimous decision.
 In the finals, he fought Taiju Shiratori, and lost by knockout in the first round.

 After losing the tournament finals, Umeno fought Sila YZD for the Battle of Muay Thai lightweight title.
 Umeno won the title with a first-round TKO of Sila.

 Umeno next fought Norasing Specialgym at RISE Eldorado 2021.
 He won the fight by unanimous decision.

 Umeno was scheduled to make the first defense of his BOM Lightweight title against Kiewsongsang Flyskygym, at BOM WAVE 04.
 The fight was a rematch, with Kiewsongsang winning their first fight at BOM WAVE03.
 He won the fight by unanimous decision.

 Umeno faced Koji in the semifinal bout of a four-man tournament, held during the Rizin 29 – Osaka event.
 Leading into the fight with Kouzi, Umeno says his Thai boxing experience would not play a factor due to the rule differences between Muay Thai and kickboxing.
 43 seconds into his fight with Koji, there was an inadvertent clash of heads which left Umeno unable to continue fighting.
 Umeno later revealed that he had suffered a broken nose due to the head clash.

 Umeno was scheduled to face Lompet Y'zd at BOM – ouroboros 2021 – on September 26, 2021.
 He fight was ruled a majority draw.

 Umeno was scheduled to face Taiga Kawabe at RISE World Series Osaka 2 on November 14, 2021.
 He lost the fight by unanimous decision.

 Umeno fought a rematch with Kouzi at Rizin 34 – Osaka on March 20, 2022.
 He lost the fight by majority decision.

 Umeno faced Trent Girdham in a kickboxing bout at Rizin 39 on October 23, 2022.
 He won the bout early in the first round after Girdham went down with a knee injury.

+Umeno faced Hiroki Suzuki at Rizin 43 – Sapporo on June 24, 2023.
+He lost the bout via flying knee in the second round.

+Umeno faced Yuto Saito at Rizin Landmark 6 on October 1, 2023, winning the bout via majority decision.

+Umeno faced Mamoru Uoi at Rizin 47 on June 9, 2024, winning the bout via unanimous decision.